snguyenwk/EnviroCube/README.md

 # EnviroCube

-Interactive object designed to monitor various environmental conditions.
+Interactive Arduino based technology designed to monitor various environmental conditions utilizing sensors and an LED screen for a basic user interface.

-***

 ## How to Build